Packaging Python Applications with PyInstaller for Linux

 --add-binary

-option in PyInstaller to include system libraries in the package.--add-data
+option in PyInstaller to include system libraries in the package. - File Not Found Error: Ensure all required data files are included with the

 version greater than or equal to 2.19